Optimize your daily fuel

 However, when you start looking for commonalities between the different approaches, you’ll find that there are a number of things that most of them agree on.
-There is actually a growing consensus in the scientific community about what is best for most people in regard to their energy, health and wellbeing.
+There is actually a growing consensus in the scientific community about what is best for most people in regard to their health and wellbeing.

 Your Personal Needs

-The reason why I underline ‘best for most people’ is that, depending on a whole list of variables, people can react differently to the nutrients they eat.
+The reason why I stressed ‘best for most people’ is that, depending on a whole list of variables, people can react differently to the nutrients they eat.
 A well-known example is lactose, found in dairy products.

 While roughly two-thirds of the world’s population is sensitive to lactose, and malabsorption rates are close to 100% in some countries, there are also countries where the prevalence of malabsorption is below 4%.
 For example, the vast majority of people living in South Korea have difficulties dealing with lactose, which in practice means that drinking more than two glasses of milk per day will harm their health.
 At the same time, most people in Ireland can consume larger quantities of dairy products without any complaints.